Troubleshoot wireless network connection problems in 10 steps

 Step 1.
 Turn it on and point it in the right direction

 Sometimes, the most obvious causes of system trouble can be the hardest to see.
 All of us make faulty assumptions at times.
-When we go to access the Wi-Fi network and nothing happens, it's best to start with the absolute basics.
+When we try to access the Wi-Fi network and nothing happens, it's best to start with the basics.
+In that case, follow these fundamental steps:

 - Regardless of what mobile device you are using, verify that the wireless network adapter is toggled on.